MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/tivoli-netcool-omnibus-integration-pack.md

 monikerRange: '<=sc-orch-2019'
 ---
 # IBM Tivoli Netcool OMNIbus Integration Pack for System Center  - Orchestrator

+::: moniker range="sc-orch-2029"

+IBM Tivoli Netcool OMNIbus Integration pack has been discontinued from System Center Orchestrator 2022 and later.

+::: moniker-end

 The Integration Pack for IBM Tivoli Netcool/OMNIbus is an add-on for System Center - Orchestrator that enables you to automate responses to alerts raised within IBM Tivoli Netcool/OMNIbus.
 You can combine these automated responses, or activities, with the standard activities found in Orchestrator.